 Is Aspen Dental cheaper than a private dentist for cleanings?

-Headline cleaning prices at Aspen Dental are usually close to or slightly above local independent practices, not cheaper.
-Their volume advantage shows up in the new-patient promotional bundles (free or $19 exam plus X-rays), in dentures and full-mouth restorative bundles, and in patient financing through Aspen Dental Direct Reimbursement.
-For a single routine cleaning, the price you pay at Aspen will be comparable to a typical PPO-accepting solo practice in the same ZIP code.
+Patient reports suggest Aspen's quoted cleaning fees are usually close to local independent practices, not dramatically cheaper; neither Aspen nor most independents publish a fee schedule, so the only reliable comparison is quote against quote.
+Aspen's volume advantage shows up in the advertised new-patient bundle ($29 exam plus X-rays for uninsured patients), in dentures and full-mouth restorative bundles, and in third-party patient financing.
+For a single routine cleaning, expect the quote to be comparable to a typical PPO-accepting solo practice in the same ZIP code.

 Why does an Aspen Dental deep cleaning cost so much more than the promotion suggests?

-The $19 or $0 promotion gets you in for an exam, but if the dentist finds gum disease (pocket depth over 3-4mm), they will recommend scaling and root planing (D4341 or D4342) instead of a routine cleaning.
-Deep cleaning is medically a different procedure: it bills $200 to $400 per quadrant cash, $600 to $1,400 for a full mouth.
+The low-cost promotion gets you in for an exam, but if the dentist finds gum disease (pocket depth over 3-4mm), they will recommend scaling and root planing (D4341 or D4342) instead of a routine cleaning.
+Deep cleaning is medically a different procedure: it bills per quadrant, and a full-mouth course costs many times a routine cleaning.
 With PPO insurance, you typically pay 20% to 50% coinsurance after deductible.
 Always ask for the itemized treatment plan in writing before agreeing.

 Not affiliated with Aspen Dental